sequenceiq/blog-test/source/_posts/2014-09-26-database-upgrade-process.markdown

 docker build -t sequenceiq/docker-liquibase .
 ```

-from the project root, or pulled from the Docker repository:
+or from the project root, or pulled from the Docker repository:
 ```
 docker pull sequenceiq/docker-liquibase
 ```

 Containers built from this image can be used to perform `liquibase` operations on any host.
-This saves us a lot of time by having the installation and configuration shipped and helps us to automate most of the tasks;
+This saves us a lot of time by having the installation and configuration shipped and helps us to automate most of the tasks.
 You can use the container for performing liquibase tasks manually in a terminal, or you can start the container to automatically perform specific tasks (and quit eventually).
 To start the container linked to the previously started database container and perform manual operations, run:

 ```
 docker run -it \